 St Michael’s Mount has a resident population that also works on the island.
-It is essential that the residents and their families are protected from the risk of Covid-19 by closing the island when we are not open.
-It is also important that staff have time off from work without visitors being present on the island and so that they can enjoy their homes.
+It is important that resident staff have time off from work without visitors being present on the island so that they can enjoy their homes and have family time.

 Why can’t I access the harbour and village without a ticket?

-To achieve social distancing and a safe, enjoyable experience for all our visitors, there is a limit on the number of visitors on the island at any one time.
+To ensure a safe, enjoyable experience for all our visitors, there is a limit on the number of visitors on the island at any one time.
 This applies to the whole of the island and can only be achieved through the sale of a controlled number of tickets.

 Why can’t I buy a ticket, but NT member tickets are available?

 Unlike the majority of other National Trust properties the ownership of St Michael’s Mount is shared between the National Trust and the St Aubyn family.
 This follows a gift of a large part of the island to the National Trust in 1954.
 As part of that gift, the St Aubyn family continue to live in the castle under a 999-year lease, as well as running the visitor business under licence from the National Trust.

 To achieve a safe, enjoyable experience for all our visitors, there is a limit on the number of visitors on the island at any one time.
 We achieve this through controlling how many tickets are issued and spreading these out through the day.
 For practical, administrative reasons between the National Trust and the St Aubyn family, the number of tickets is split between National Trust members and paying visitors, with the split based on the ratio between these groups in the past.

 Why can’t I buy garden or combi tickets on a Sunday after 23rd July?